tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

    ```
    > **Note**: If you choose a different virtual environment name, update it in [.gitignore](./../.gitignore).

-Save the python version of your virtual environment to the global environment file [global.env](./../global.env) (This is necessary for the Docker image build later):
+Save the python version of your virtual environment to the global environment file [global.env](./../global.env) (this is necessary for the Docker image build later):

 `TUSTU_PYTHON_VERSION`: The Python version required for your project (check with `python --version`).